vengdeng/FCRO/README.md

 #### pip

-See the `requirement.txt` for more environment configurations.
+See `requirement.txt` for more environment configurations.

 ```bash
 pip install -r requirements.txt